funvill/funvill.github.io/_posts/2013-02-26-raspberrypi-find-the-mac-address-and-change-the-host-name.md

 <strong>How to change the Host Name of your Raspberry PI/Linux box </strong>

 A host name makes it easy to find the device on your network when you do not know the IP address of your Raspberry PI.
-<pre>sudo nano /etc/hostname (and enter the desired name, €œCTRL+X€ then €œY€ to quit)
+<pre>sudo nano /etc/hostname (and enter the desired name, "
+CTRL+X" then "
+Y" to quit)
 sudo nano /etc/hosts and replace raspberry with the hostname you chose above sudo /etc/init.d/hostname.sh start (to enable the changes).</pre>
 Instead of typing the IP address of your Rapsberry PI you can use the host name to connect to your device.